-James “Jim” Grogan was ACC’s chief counsel and Charles Keating’s “right-hand policy man.”
-Grogan did a significant amount of Keating’s behind-the-scenes work in lobbying various politicians to support different bills that were beneficial to ACC and Lincoln.
-A number of the senators say that they or their staff dealt mostly with Grogan, not Keating, in the months surrounding the April 1987 meetings.
+James “Jim” Grogan was American Continental Corporation's chief counsel and Charles Keating’s “right-hand policy man.”
+Grogan did a significant amount of Keating’s behind-the-scenes work in lobbying various politicians to support different bills that were beneficial to ACC and Lincoln S&L. A number of the senators say that they or their staff dealt mostly with Grogan, not Keating, in the months surrounding the April 1987 meetings.
 The infamous “Get Black” memo penned by Keating was addressed to Grogan.
 During the Senate Ethics Committee hearings, Grogan requested and was granted a private session and was granted immunity for the release of that session’s transcript into evidence.

 During the hearings, Grogan claims that Senator Riegle was the chief organizer of the Keating Five meetings.
 He says Riegle was the first one to tell him that Ed Gray would meet with the senators.
 Grogan also claims that Riegle repeatedly asked him to convince Senators DeConcini and McCain to attend the meeting with Gray, and to get McCain to send a letter inviting Riegle to the meeting.
 Grogan also sent the Arthur Young letter, written by Jack Atchison, which concluded that Federal regulators were “harassing” Lincoln by being “unduly harsh.”